-[1] Dietrich College at Carnegie Mellon University is in the process of implementing a new "General Education" program for undergraduates.
+Dietrich College at Carnegie Mellon University is in the process of implementing a new "General Education" program for undergraduates (Junker, 2021).
 This program specifies a set of courses and experiences that all undergraduates must take, and in order to determine whether the new program is successful, the college hopes to rate student work performed in each of the "Gen Ed" courses each year.
 Recently the college has been experimenting with rating work in Freshman Statistics, using raters from across the college.
 In a recent experiment, 91 project papers - referred to as "artifacts" - were randomly sampled from a Fall and Spring section of Freshman Statistics.
 Three raters from three different departments were asked to rate these artifacts on seven distinct rubrics.
+The goal of this paper is to investigate how different factors in the experiment impact the rating of an artifact, and also recommend actions that the Dean's office can take in continuing to develop the program.